THE MOST STUNNING ITALIAN COASTAL TOWNS YOU NEED TO VISIT

-Home to some of the most amazing landmarks in Italy, the Coastal Towns in Italy offers a perfect combination: The Mediterranean breathtaking views, dramatic cliff faces, the terraced vineyards, pristine beaches, incredible seafood, and well-preserved architecture.
+Home to some of the most amazing landmarks in the country, the Coastal Towns in Italy offers a perfect combination: The Mediterranean breathtaking views, dramatic cliff faces, the terraced vineyards, pristine beaches, incredible seafood, and well-preserved architecture.

-The 20 places listed here were handpicked by professional travelers and bloggers who have personally visited and explored these incredible coastal towns in Italy.
+The 20 Italian Coastal towns listed here were handpicked by professional travelers and bloggers who have personally visited and explored these incredible places.
 Pick your favorites, and if you are dreaming or planning to visit Italy, the following Italian coastal towns are a must-visit on your next vacation.

 Enjoy this guide, and safe travels!